jalonsogo/figma-conveyor/README.md

 ### For Best Results

-1. **Use Component Properties** - Expose text and boolean properties in your component for easier instance management
+1. **Use Component Properties** - Expose text, boolean, and variant properties in your component for easier instance management
 2. **Name Consistently** - Use the same naming convention in both CSV and component
 3. **Boolean Formats** - Use any accepted boolean format (true/false, yes/no, 1/0, etc.)
+4. **Variant Values** - Use exact variant option names, or boolean-style values for yes/no variants
-4. **Leverage Nesting** - Use nested components with properties for modular designs
+5. **Leverage Nesting** - Use nested components with properties for modular designs
-5. **Test with Small Data First** - Try with 2-3 rows before processing large datasets
+6. **Test with Small Data First** - Try with 2-3 rows before processing large datasets
-6. **Keep Backup** - The plugin supports undo (Cmd/Ctrl + Z), but save your work first
+7. **Keep Backup** - The plugin supports undo (Cmd/Ctrl + Z), but save your work first

 ### Common Use Cases